-- Faculty mentors must observe their fellow teaching a class at least once, using the school’s or CET’s classroom observation tool (preferably in first 6 weeks).
+- Faculty mentors must observe their fellow teaching a class at least once, using the school’s or CET’s classroom observation tool.
 Formative feedback, based on the observation, should be provided to the Fellow.

 - Feedback from observations is meant to be a “no-stakes” formative learning experience.
 It is meant to help students develop their teaching skills, and is not intended to evaluate them in any official capacity.

 - Appointment of students as graduate assistant lecturers (ALs) through the normal TA/RA appointment system, which includes ALs.

 - Assignment of a faculty mentor for each Fellow selected.

 - Continuation of the student’s established stipend paid by the school.

 - Offer of an existing course in the department matching the student’s content knowledge and proficiency (Fellows should not develop new courses).